EricHsia7/darkify-extension/README.md

 ## Features
 * Exclude images unwanted to invert.
 * Keep colors normal.
 Red would be red, green would be green, blue would be blue.
-And you can use it without learning new tricks.
+And you can use it without learning new tricks[^1].

+[^1]: "new tricks" is derived from "you can't teach an old dog new tricks".

 ## Roadmaps
 * More customized options.